FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 reminding the reader this term is introduced, defined or explained elsewhere in the document.
 See [Index ](#index) for list of such terms.
 Lowercase variants are equally valid.
+{::comment}

+    [MB94]: Please move this to the terminology section where we can group all conventions used in the document.

+    [VP95]: Ok.

+{:/comment}

 Each per term subsection contains a short **Definition** paragraph containing a minimal definition and all strict requirements,